notagenius/brainstorm/1_Proposal/Sep_15_Week_1_Note.md

 # **off-topic**
-Personal working livestream is online every working day. it is not serious, can only be used as status and availablity check: [https://www.twitch.tv/thatwolfiefeeling](https://www.twitch.tv/thatwolfiefeeling)
+My Personal working livestream is online every working day. it is not serious, can only be used as status and availablity check: [https://www.twitch.tv/thatwolfiefeeling](https://www.twitch.tv/thatwolfiefeeling)

 # Paper 1: NeRF